PyMVPA/PyMVPA/doc/source/references.rst

 .. _KFS+09:

-**Kienzle, W., Franz, M. O., Schölkopf, B. & Wichmann, F. A.** (in press).
+**Kienzle, W., Franz, M. O., Schölkopf, B. & Wichmann, F. A.** (In press).
 Center-surround patterns emerge as optimal predictors for human saccade targets. *Journal of Vision*.
   *This paper offers an approach to make sense out of feature sensitivities of non-linear classifiers.*